-Age Director Since Thomas E. Congdon has served the Company as an officer and director since 1966,including service as its President and Chief Executive Officer for more than 25 years.
+Age Since Thomas E. Congdon has served the Company as an officer and director since 1966, including service as its President and Chief Executive Officer for more than 25 years.
 Mr. Congdon is also a director, officer or general partner of a number of family corporations and partnerships which produce iron ore and agricultural products, manage marketable securities and own and operate developed real estate.
-74 1966 Mark A. Hellerstein joined the Company in September 1991 and served as ExecutiveVice President and Chief Financial Officer until May 1992, at which time he was elected President and a director of the Company.
+75 1966 Mark A. Hellerstein joined the Company in September 1991 and served as Executive Vice President and Chief Financial Officer until May 1992, at which time he was elected President and a director of the Company.
 Mr. Hellerstein was elected Chief Executive Officer of the Company in May 1995.
-He also served as Chairman of the Board of Summo Minerals, a publicly traded copper mining company, from 1995 to 1998.
-48 1992 Ronald D. Boone has served the Company as Executive Vice President since 1990, as Chief Operating Officer since 1992 and as a director of the Company since 1996.
-53 1996

-Larry W. Bickle is currently Managing Director of Haddington Ventures, L.L.C., a private company that invests in midstream energy companies and assets.
+He also served as Chairman of the Board of Summo Minerals, a publicly traded 49 1992 copper mining company, from 1995 to 1998.
+Ronald D. Boone has served the Company as Executive Vice President since 1990, as Chief Operating Officer since 1992 and as a director of the Company since 1996.
+54 1996 3 Age Director Since Barbara M. Baumann is currently Executive Vice President and co-manager of Associated Energy Managers LLC, a \$100 million oil and gas private equity fund.
+She has held that position since 2001.
+Ms. Baumann was employed for the prior eighteen years by BP Amoco, most recently as the Commercial Operations Manager in the Western Business Unit.
+46 - Larry W. Bickle is currently Managing Director of Haddington Ventures, L.L.C., a private company that invests in midstream energy companies and assets.
+He has held that position since June 1997.
 He is also a Director of Unisource, Inc., the holding company for Tucson Electric.
-He was the founder and was Chairman and Chief Executive Officer of TPC Corporation, a NYSE gas storage, transportation and marketing company.
-55 1995 David C. Dudley has served as Operating Manager of Dudley & Associates, LLC, Denver, Colorado, a closely-held oil and gas exploration and production firm since 1983.
-Since 1985, he has served as a member of the New York investment advisory firm Dudley & Company LLC.
-In addition, since 1970 Mr. Dudley has been a member of Greenhouse Associates, LLC, a closely-held investment firm.
-50 1986

-William J. Gardiner was appointed to serve on the board of directors in December 1999, following St. Mary's acquisition of King Ranch Energy.
+He was the founder and was Chairman and Chief Executive Officer of TPC Corporation, a NYSE gas storage, transportation and marketing company from 1984 to May 1997.
+56 1995 William J. Gardiner was appointed to serve on the board of directors in December 1999, following St. Mary's acquisition of King Ranch Energy.
 Mr. Gardiner is currently Vice President - Chief Financial Officer of King Ranch, Inc. Before his employment with King Ranch in 1996, Mr. Gardiner served as Executive Vice President and Chief Financial Officer of CRSS, Inc., a publicly traded independent power producer.
 He was employed by CRSS for approximately 20 years.
-Jack Hunt was appointed to serve on the board of directors in December 1999, following St. Mary's acquisition of King Ranch Energy.
-Mr. Hunt is a director and the President and Chief Executive Officer of King Ranch, Inc., having been elected as a director in April 1995, and as President and CEO in May 1995.
-He was employed for the prior fourteen years by Tejon Ranch Co., a publicly held land development and agribusiness company, serving as its president for nine years.
-56 1999 R. James Nicholson has served as President of Nicholson Enterprises, Inc., a land development company since 1978.
-Mr. Nicholson has also served as President of Renaissance Homes, a residential home building company, since 1988.
-He served as Chairman of the Republican National Committee from January 1997 through 2000.
-63 1987 Robert L. Nance has since 1969 served as President and Chief Executive Officer of Nance Petroleum Corporation, a wholly owned subsidiary of St. Mary since June 1999.
+48 1999 Robert L. Nance has since 1969 served as President and Chief Executive Officer of Nance Petroleum Corporation, a wholly owned subsidiary of St. Mary since June 1999.
 He was appointed to the board in November 1999.
-Mr. Nance also serves on the boards of MDU Resources Group, Inc.and First Interstate Bank - Montana.
-Arend J. Sandbulte has served as a director of the Company since 1989.
+Mr. Nance also serves on the boards of MDU Resources Group, Inc. and First Interstate Bank - Montana 65 1999 Arend J. Sandbulte has served as a director of the Company since 1989.
 From 1964 to 1996, he was employed by ALLETE, Inc. (formerly Minnesota Power), a publicly-held diversified services company (including electric utility services), most recently as its Chairman of the Board, President and Chief Executive Officer, and continues as a director of this company, a position to which he was first elected in 1983.
-67 1989

-John M. Seidl currently serves as Chairman of Language Line Services Inc. of 62 1994 Monterrey, CA and MyHomeKey.com, Inc., an Internet startup company headquartered in San Francisco.
-Mr. Seidl is a director of IOMEGA Corporation, a NYSE company.
-Mr. Seidl was also Chairman of CellNet Data Systems until February 2001 when CellNet Data Systems filed a voluntary petition under Chapter 11 of the U.S. Bankruptcy Code as part of an acquisition of its assets.
+68 1989 John M. Seidl currently serves as an Executive of the Gordon and Betty Moore Foundation and Chairman of Language Line Services Inc. of Monterrey, California, an Internet startup company headquartered in San Francisco.
+Mr. Seidl has been a director of IOMEGA Corporation, a NYSE company, since 1999.
+Mr. Seidl was also Chairman of CellNet Data Systems from 1994 through May 1999.
+In August 2000 CellNet Data Systems filed a voluntary petition under Chapter 11 of the U.S. Bankruptcy Code as part of an acquisition of its 63 1994

+Director